 I think it makes sense to explore the town first and arrive at the Field of Miracles later in the day, when it will likely be less crowded with tourists.

 The answer to this question completely depends on your own predilections and interests.
 If you only want to see and climb the Leaning Tower take gag photos, maybe just a couple hours.

+I hope you’ve enjoyed my must know tips for visiting Pisa.
 You may enjoy these other Tuscany guides:

 If you want tips for visiting Pisa, pin it for later.